Skip to main content

 A snapshot of production and finance at Glen Elgin

-The Scotts’ farming business Scotts Angus specialises in seedstock and commercial Angus beef production with 200 bulls and 150 breeding heifers offered for sale annually, as well as a cropping program consisting of 800 hectares of wheat and canola.
+The Scotts’ farming business, Scotts Angus, specialises in seedstock and commercial Angus beef production with 200 bulls and 150 breeding heifers offered for sale annually, as well as a cropping program consisting of 800 ha of wheat and canola.
 They sometimes feel ‘like the odd ones out in the region’ because their business focus is cattle, while most of their neighbours are dryland cropping or producing fat lambs.

-Now their children are mostly grown up, Steven and Cindy have more time on their hands to explore and implement new practices.
-Their aim with any new management decision is to integrate the ‘best’ possible practice based on the available science.
-They use objective metrics to evaluate the success of operations, including return on assets, stocking rates, water use efficiency and improvements to the soil.
-The Scotts are ‘fairly happy’ with where they are financially and while they carry some debt, they have increased their asset base, and have a comfortable work-life balance, which means debt is not a major stressor in their lives.
+The Scotts are ‘fairly happy’ with where they are financially and while they carry some debt, they have increased their asset base and have a comfortable work-life balance, which means debt is not a major stressor in their lives.

 Improving soil and landscape health at Glen Elgin

 Efforts they’ve made to improve the fertility of the soil have involved ‘putting out a lot of lime and phosphorus’.
-They have experimented with different applications of lime, shifting from the standard rate of 2.5 t/ha to 4-6 t/ha incorporated to 10 cm.
+They have experimented with different applications of lime, shifting from the standard rate of 2.5 t/ha to 4–6 t/ha incorporated to 10 cm.
 The Scotts have also added numerous species of dung beetles with the aim to get an ‘annual blanket’ of different species that are active throughout the year to help stimulate microbiology and circulate nutrients.
-Soil tests show that soil fertility has increased in areas where phosphorus and lime have been applied.
-They have also tested carbon levels in the soil, and based on their recent results, Steven sees this as a ‘slow game’ but something they will enthusiastically continue to work on.
+They say that previous soil tests indicate an increase in soil fertility in areas where they have applied phosphorus and lime.
+They have also tested carbon levels in the soil and, based on their recent results, Steven sees this as a ‘slow game’ but something they will enthusiastically continue to work on.

-Image 4.
-Steven monitors the soils at Glen Elgin.
-Source: Grow Love Project.
+Image 4: Soil at Glen Elgin.
+Source: Grow Love.

 Image 5.
 Steven monitors the soils at Glen Elgin.
 Source: Grow Love Project.

 Like other farmers in the Riverina, droughts have been tough for the Scotts.
-For them, resilience in dry times is about ‘staying on their toes.’
+For them, resilience in dry times is about ‘staying on their toes’.
 They constantly assess feed costs, labour units and available options as conditions change.
 One of their main strategies with their cattle operations is to manage stocking rates.
-During the Millennium drought they ‘moved a lot of cattle fairly quickly.’
-They are always flexible with their cropping program, and have often sacrificed crops in response to conditions, for example they baled canola crops several times in recent drought because there was no money to be made taking it through to grain.
+During the Millennium drought they ‘moved a lot of cattle fairly quickly’.
+They are always flexible with their cropping program, and have often sacrificed crops in response to conditions.
+For example, they recently baled canola crops several times during drought because there was no money to be made taking it through to grain.

 While the experiences during droughts are tough, Steven also sees them as transformative.
 He believes they lead to better operations in the longer term because farmers are forced to act and adopt new approaches in order to survive: